How to Negotiate a Contract Without a Lawyer: 10 Tactics That Work

 1. Never accept the first draft

 The first draft is always written to protect the drafter.
-Every vendor agreement, SaaS contract, and consulting engagement starts with terms that favor whoever wrote it.
+Every vendor agreement starts with terms that favor whoever wrote it.
 This isn’t malicious — it’s rational.
 Your job is to rebalance.

 The simple act of sending a redline signals that you take contracts seriously.
 Many counterparties will concede minor points just because you asked.